-The Bank's feasibility guidelines are designed to evaluate a need for AHP subsidy and are therefore not meant to supplement the member's lending underwriting c) Project Reasonableness
+The Bank's feasibility guidelines are designed to evaluate a need for AHP subsidy and are therefore not meant to supplement the member's lending underwriting criteria.
+As such, the Bank's approval of the application may not be relied upon for lending purposes.